Pexie1/Pexie1/README.md

 - 👋 Hi, I’m @Pexie1
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning html css js ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 Pexie1/Pexie1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.